 In Montana, German Lutheranism has roots that run deep into the history of eastern Montana and can be traced directly to Miles City.
-Trinity Lutheran Church, LCMS was established in 1906 in the heart of 'Old Trail West Country'.
+Trinity Lutheran Church, Lutheran Church Missouri Synod (LCMS) first came into existence in 1906 in the heart of Old Trail West Country.

-It was in 1907 that Rev. Rauh published a request for the names of German Lutherans living in the Miles City area.
-For all his efforts, he only received two names: Mr.A.G.
-Birkholz of Shirley and Mrs. M. Wehinger of Miles City.
-This proved to be enough interest and Rauh, who became known as the founder of Trinity," began holding regular worship services.
-It was on March 13, 1907, that Rev. Rauh started with an afternoon service at Pine Hills and an evening service at the Custer County Courthouse with 24 souls in attendance.
+In 1907, Reverend Rauh published a request for the names of German Lutherans living in the Miles City, MT area.
+Despite his efforts, only two people responded: A.G.
+Birkholz of Shirley and Mrs. M. Wehinger of Miles City, MT.
+That proved to be enough interest for Rauh, who became known as the founder of Trinity Lutheran Church.
+He began holding regular worship services.
+On March 13, 1907, Reverend Rauh started with an afternoon service at Pine Hills and an evening service at the Custer County Courthouse with 24 souls attending.

 Presently, Trinity Lutheran Classical School serves the congregation and community with a capacity of more than 70 students, offering both morning and afternoon classes, weekdays throughout the school year.
 Its motto, "Shepherding Jesus' Lambs," reflects the mission and ministry of the school since its inception and opening.

 Since 2008, Trinity Lutheran Classical School has expanded its teaching curriculum up through the 8th grade.
 This school's motto is: "Train Up a Child in the way he should go, and he will not depart from it."
 Our Lord Jesus Christ has truly blessed this congregation for more than a century.
-Come join us for worship!
+Please join us for worship!

-The Montana District was formed in 1945 when the North Dakota and Montana District was divided, also creating the North Dakota District.
-District offices are located in Billings, Montana.
+The Montana District of the Lutheran Church Missouri Synod (LCMS) was formed in 1945 when the North Dakota and Montana District divided.
+That also created the North Dakota District.
+Montana District headquarters are in Billings, Montana.
 Delegates from each congregation meet in convention every three years to elect the district president, vice presidents, circuit counselors, a board of directors, and other officers.
-The Rev. Terry Forke became the district president in September 2006 and was re-elected to a second term in 2009.
-The 31st Regular Convention was held June 15–18, 2009 in Billings with the theme of "Let us hold fast the confession of our hope without wavering, for he who promised is faithful" (Heb.
-10:23).
-The 31st Regular Convention will be held June 11–14, 2012 in Billings.
+The Rev. Terry Forke became the district president in September 2006.
+Rev. Forke became re-elected to a second term in 2009.
+The 31st Regular Convention on June 15–18, 2009 in Billings with the theme of "Let us hold fast the confession of our hope without wavering, for he who promised is faithful" (Hebrews 10:23).

 On April 26, 1847, Dr. Carl Walther and several other ministers and 16 congregations founded the German Evangelical Lutheran Synod of Missouri, Ohio, and other States at St. Paul Evangelical Lutheran Church in Chicago, IL.
-Since then, much has happened to The Lutheran Church Missouri Synod and to North American Lutheranism in general.
+Since then, much has happened to The Lutheran Church Missouri Synod and North American Lutheranism in general.

-First, the late nineteenth and early twentieth centuries saw a wave of rapid church growth due to a large influx of immigration from Germany and Scandinavian countries.
+First, the late nineteenth and early twentieth centuries saw a wave of rapid growth due to a large influx of immigration from Germany and Scandinavian countries.
 Confirmed attendance of Lutheran churches increased from 175,000 in 1850 to 2 million in 1910 over this 60-year time frame.

 In 1894, a second teacher's college (Concordia Teachers College in Seward, NE) was founded.
 Over time, a network of 11 other colleges in North America has emerged.
 The Missouri Synod was funding missionary work in India, China, Nigeria, Brazil, and Argentina by 1938.
-American Indians and blacks were present in the North American church.
+American Indians and blacks were present in the North American congregations.
 Special ministries were made available to the deaf and the blind.